 Mapping Ancient Africa: Background and goals

-Three strands of information will be compiled and synthesised during the Mapping Ancient Africa project to provide new insights into past climate change in Africa and the possible relationship of this with hominid evolution, development and dispersal.
+Three strands of information were compiled and synthesised during the Mapping Ancient Africa project to provide new insights into past climate change in Africa and the possible relationship of this with hominid evolution, development and dispersal.

 1. Palaeoclimate data